top of page

 In October 2022, a significant milestone was reached with the opening of a dedicated art space at Palmas de Cortez Resort.
 The following year, a generous donation enabled CMP to hire a full-time art teacher, significantly expanding class offerings for children.
 Concurrently, CMP embarked on the journey of becoming an official Mexican non-profit organization, establishing its first-ever Board of Directors (Priscilla Duran, Betsy Fox, Melissa Fujimoto Kilkenny, Melissa McDonald, and Priscilla Watts).

 CMP actively collaborates with other local organizations, playing a key role in organizing the inaugural Los Barriles Día de los Muertos parade, which has since become an annual community tradition.
 In 2024, CMP co-sponsored the Curso de Verano summer camp, providing art classes, materials, and invaluable support.
-That year, over 125 children participated in CMP art projects, accumulating a remarkable 700 hours of creative engagement.

 Art helps children develop creativity, emotional expression, thinking, and fine motor skills, while also boosting confidence and mental well-being.
 Engaging in art from a young age supports overall growth in a fun and meaningful way.